Skip to content

 FrankPersonal chaos lab runtimeExternal (future)n/a@frank#2599 (dedicated pool bot)

-2. Discord output has two tiers.
-The shared primary client (protoBot, DISCORD_BOT_TOKEN) handles guild messages, slash commands, HITL interactions, and team-level output from the protoMaker team and Quinn.
+Discord output has two tiers.
+The shared primary client (protoBot, DISCORD_BOT_TOKEN) handles guild messages, slash commands, HITL interactions, and team-level output from external agents like Quinn.
 The agent pool clients (ava, jon, frank) handle DMs directed at their specific identities and pre-warm DM channels on startup so the gateway delivers MESSAGE_CREATE to the right bot.

-Quinn and the protoMaker team each have their own GitHub App installation.
-Each app has an App ID and a private key (PKCS#1 PEM).
-The pr-remediator and A2A plugins generate short-lived installation tokens from those credentials so comments and reviews post with the right attribution.
+Quinn has its own GitHub App installation.
+The app has an App ID and a private key (PKCS#1 PEM).
+The GitHub-acting code paths (the GitHub plugin, pr-inspector) mint short-lived installation tokens from those credentials via the shared makeGitHubAuth helper, so comments and reviews post with the right attribution.

 When a PR review response lands for Quinn:

-1. pr-remediator looks up the GitHub context from the inbound correlationId (owner, repo, number)
+1. The GitHub context is resolved from the inbound correlationId (owner, repo, number)

-2. The Quinn container mints a JWT using QUINN_APP_ID + QUINN_APP_PRIVATE_KEY
+2. The Quinn container mints a JWT using GITHUB_APP_ID + GITHUB_APP_PRIVATE_KEY

 3. Exchanges it for a GitHub installation token (refreshed every 45 min by an entrypoint daemon)